 If you have chemical waste that you need to dispose of, please call your local council to find out what the guidelines for disposal are.

 2) Car Batteries

 Car batteries contain sulfuric acid, as well as a host of other chemicals like nickel, cadmium and mercury.
 All of these hazardous chemicals can cause severe damage to the ecosystem by polluting the earth.

-In addition to car batteries, other sorts of batteries should not be tossed in the skip bin for waste removal, as they pose many of the same threats that car batteries do.
+In addition to car batteries, other sorts of batteries should not be tossed in the skip bin for mixed waste removal, as they pose many of the same threats that car batteries do.
 This includes batteries found in boats, motorcycles and air conditioners.

 It is likely that there is a Battery Recycling Centre in your local area that has been created to recycle used batteries.
 It is not environmentally responsible to toss these batteries in your weekly rubbish load (not is it permissible by most Council pickup regulations), and it is not advisable to place them in a skip bin either.